voltpop/vp-website/_blogs/warp.markdown

 layout: single
 permalink: /blogs/warp/
 collection: blogs
-title: Web Automation Rest Parser
+title: Speedy Web Automation with `warp`
 date: 2021-11-01
 excerpt_separator: <!--excerpt-->

 ---

-## AKA Warwalrux Awesome Rest Parser
+## Warwalrux Awesome Rest Parser
 <!--excerpt-->

 `warp` is a tool born of necessity... namely the necessity of having to do things, but not wanting to do the clicky bits to get them done.
 I wrote this script so that I could programmatically make rest calls and daisy chain the output together, so that I could automate larget web processes between multiple disparate sources.